 3.1.2 Security classification.
 When possible, the contents of the documents shall be so arranged and worded that they shall be unclassified.
 However, if classified information is required, it shall be prepared in accordance with MIL-STD-38784.

-3.1.3 Marginal Copy.
-When structural repair manuals will be used in conjunction with Organizational Maintenance Manuals Set (OMMS), prepare in accordance with MIL-DTL-83495.
+3.1.3 Margin data SSSN placement.
+When structural repair manuals will be used in conjunction with On-equipment Maintenance Manual Sets (OMMS) prepared in accordance with MIL-DTL-83495, place the SSSN as follows: